parkermac/LO/traps_notes/README.md

 </details>

-<details><summary>3.
+<details><summary>4.
 Generate TRAPS forcing</summary>

 This step generates a rivers.nc files with forcing for all pre-existing LO rivers and TRAPS.
-It uses the climatologies generated in Step 1, and the grid indices and river directions generated in Step 2.
+It uses the climatologies generated in Step 2, and the grid indices and river directions generated in Step 3.

 From your remote machine in LO/driver:

 ```
-python driver_forcing3.py -g [gridname] -r backfill -s new -0 2017.01.01 -1 2017.01.02 -tD trapsD## -tP trapsP## -f trapsF##
+python driver_forcing3.py -g [gridname] -r backfill -s new -0 2017.01.01 -1 2017.01.02 -tP trapsP## -f trapsF##
 ```

-where trapsD## and trapsP## are the versions of LO_data/trapsD## and LO/pre/trapsP## you want to use (default to trapsD00 and trapsP00).
+where trapsP## is the version of LO/pre/trapsP## you want to use (default to trapsP00).

 Likewise, trapsF## is the traps forcing version you want to use.

 </details>

-<details><summary>4.
+<details><summary>5.
 Run the model</summary>

 Before running the model, make sure that you enable vertical sources in your dot in file.
 To do this, update the boolean option in your dot in file so: